JonathanDLTran/Flashcard/README.md

 ### Requirements:
 - Python 3.7
-- ython distribution of curses, json,
+- Python distribution of curses, json,
 - Latest MAC OS, no guarantee for Windows or Linux

 ### Features